Thai Food Made Easy | VEGAN THAI BUDDHA BOWL

 3 tablespoon Vegetable oil

-1 tablespoon Fried chopped garlic (Optional)
+1 tablespoon Fried chopped garlic (optional)

 Method

--Preheat an oven at 200 Celsius.
+-Preheat an oven to 200 Celsius.

--In the different frying pan, put about 3 tablespoons of vegetable oil.
+-In a different frying pan, put about 3 tablespoons of vegetable oil.
 Wait until the oil turns to medium heat then carefully fry the tofu until it turns golden in colour.
-Put the tofu cubes on kitchen towel to drain all the excess oil.
+Put the tofu cubes on a kitchen towel to drain all the excess oil.
 Remove all the oil off the pan.

 Tip: